-Legal provisions, e.g., Family Care Leave Act (Familienpflegezeitgesetz, FPfZG)
+Legal provisions, e.g., the act on family caregiving leave (Familienpflegezeitgesetz, FPfZG)

-From 1 January 2017: Pflegegrade (care degree) instead of Pflegestufe (care level)
+Since 1 January 2017: Pflegegrade (care degrees) have replaced Pflegestufen (care levels)

 The second act on nursing support (Pflegestärkungsgesetz II), which took effect on 1 January 2017, brought many changes.
 Mental and psychological impairments now receive greater consideration, for example, which particularly helps people with dementia.